manicolas2/mern_docker/README.md

 ```

 ### Stop all MySQL and MongoDB running services
+You might have local installs of these services.
 ```
  $ sudo service mysql stop
  $ sudo service mongod stop